Bahrain International Airport: Terminal

+Cargo

+Through the airport's 25000 m2 Cargo Terminal, a wide range of services are offered, including export cargo sales, transhipment, inter-airport trucking, and customs clearance.
+Bahrain is also the regional hub for DHL Aviation.
+With 115 weekly flights and 250 vehicles, DHL operates an integrated air and land network.
+Other cargo and logistics companies operating out of the airport include FedEx, TNT Express, Aramex, and Global Logistical Services (GLS).

-Ground Handling
+Ground handling

 Bahrain Airport Services (BAS) provides airport services at Bahrain International Airport (BIA).
-Supported by a 3,000-strong staff, BAS is an ISAGO accredited Ground Service Provider.

-Aircraft Fueling

-Overseeing the Kingdom's oil, gas, and petroleum assets, Bahrain Jet Fuel Company (BJFCO) is a joint-venture between Bahrain Airport Company and the nogaholding.
+Supported by a 3,000-strong staff, BAS is an ISAGO-accredited Ground Service Provider.
+Overseeing the Kingdom's oil, gas, and petroleum assets, Bahrain Jet Fuel Company (BJFCO) is a joint venture between Bahrain Airport Company and the nogaholding.
 BJFCO is currently constructing a fuel farm complex in the northeastern area of the airport as part of a major restructuring of the Kingdom's aviation fueling industry.